 The center is not responsible for lost or damaged clothing and other personal property brought into the center.
-To protect the privacy of children and staff, we ask that children not wear/bring smartwatches or other personal devices to the center.
 We take all reasonable precautions to be certain that all children's belongings are well cared for, but please keep in mind that less-than-clean clothes at the end of the day are a sign that your child was actively engaged in learning.